TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/FAQ.md

 ```

 8.  **Fixed error in design.lib**  (posted on 06/15/2023)
    The design.lib provided in the benchmark suite is missing a library definition.
-Thanks for team SEU_Placer for finding that bug.
+Thanks to Hao Gu from team SEU_Placer for finding that bug.
 Please use the version of design.lib posted on https://github.com/TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/tree/main/Benchmark_Suite instead of the version in the benchmark suite.

 9.  **Design_1 has a problem**   (posted on 06/15/2023)